Platja de Sant Sebastià

 Is diving in Barcelona worth it?

-For a first dive or a quick underwater experience between city sightseeing, yes.
-For experienced divers chasing marine life and visibility, Costa Brava an hour north is a different league.
-Local operators are upfront about this.
-The breakwater habitat is the best Barcelona's beaches offer, but it remains an urban convenience dive.
+For a first dive, a quick underwater session between city sightseeing, or to see the seahorse conservation site, yes.
+For experienced divers chasing marine life and visibility, Costa Brava an hour north is a different league, and local operators are upfront about that.
+What makes this specific beach interesting is the Save the Seahorses biotope rather than the general marine life.

 Do I need a diving certificate to dive here?